-(2) The State Workforce Investment Board shall provide the State Board of Education annually with a list of qualifying industry certifications.
-If the occupations identified in the list are not substantially the same as those occupations identified in the prior year, the State Board of Education shall provide reasonable notice of the changes to school districts.

-129 (3) Beginning in fiscal year 2019-2020 and subject to 130 available funding, the Department of Education shall pay a career 131 and technical education incentive grant to the public school for 132 each student enrolled in the public school who earns a qualifying 133 industry certification.
-The amount per student for the career and 134 technical education incentive grant shall be Six Hundred Dollars 135 (\$600.00).
-If the statewide sum of the career and technical 136 education incentive grants awarded pursuant to this section 137 exceeds the amount of available funds appropriated for the grants, 138 the grants per student shall be reduced proportionately to cover 139 all eligible grants under this section.
-Any costs accrued during 140 one (1) fiscal year may be claimed and reimbursed in the following 141 fiscal year.
+- postsecondary or professional credential which is linked to an occupation which meets the wage criterion. - 123 (2) The State Workforce Investment Board shall provide the 124 State Board of Education annually with a list of qualifying 125 industry certifications.
+If the occupations identified in the 126 list are not substantially the same as those occupations 127 identified in the prior year, the State Board of Education shall 128 provide reasonable notice of the changes to school districts. - available funding, the Department of Education shall pay a career and technical education incentive grant to the public school for each student enrolled in the public school who earns a qualifying industry certification.
+The amount per student for the career and technical education incentive grant shall be Six Hundred Dollars (\$600.00).
+If the statewide sum of the career and technical education incentive grants awarded pursuant to this section exceeds the amount of available funds appropriated for the grants, the grants per student shall be reduced proportionately to cover all eligible grants under this section.
+Any costs accrued during one (1) fiscal year may be claimed and reimbursed in the following fiscal year. - (4) The grants may be used for qualifying industry certification examination fees, professional development for teachers in career and technical education programs under this section, student instructional support for programs that lead to